chandras10/searchkit-starter-app/README.md

 1. Go to the newly cloud9 environment and click the settings, select THEMES(top right corner near cloud9 symbol).
 Select one of the Classic theme and night based color ( this is needed for the QR code to be visible for the expo client).<br/>
 <img src="images/aws-cloud9-theme1.png" width="33%" />
 2. Once the theme got changed, open terminal window.
 The current working directory will be whatever the environment name you have given during the cloud9 create environment steps.<br/>
-3. One a shell/terminal and run command `create-react-native-app Test`.<br/>
+3. Open a shell/terminal and run command `create-react-native-app Test`.<br/>
 <img src="images/aws-cloud9-theme2.png" width="33%" />
 <img src="images/aws-cloud9-theme3.png" width="33%" />
 4. Once the creation is success, you will see the final confirmation as below.
 Also, in your cloud9 IDE, you will see the project folder “Test”.<br/>